miketheofan/Calculator/README.md

 # Calculator
-Simulation of Basic Calculator written in C++.The following is a project created in the context of an Introduction to Programming course at the University of Athens.This version of calculator covers basic operators such as :
+Simulation of Basic Calculator written in C.The following is a project created in the context of an Introduction to Programming course at the University of Athens.This version of calculator covers basic operators such as :
 * Addition
 * Substraction
 * Multiplication